 - Any entity that requests interconnection of a new generating facility, including increases to the capacity of an existing generating unit, or that requests interconnection of a merchant transmission facility, must follow the process defined in the PJM tariff to obtain interconnection service.

-134 The process is complex and time consuming at least in part as a result of the required analyses.
+PJM's process is designed to ensure that new generation is added in a reliable and systematic manner.
+The process is complex and time consuming at least in part as a result of the required analyses.
 The cost, time and uncertainty associated with interconnecting to the grid may create barriers to entry for potential entrants. - The queue contains a substantial number of projects that are not likely to be built.
-Excluding currently active projects and projects currently under construction, 3,441 projects, representing 455,032.7 MW, have entered the queue process since its inception.
-Of those, 700 projects, 47,521.8 MW, went into service.
-Of the projects that entered the queue process, 67.4 percent of the MW withdrew prior to completion.
+The queue process results in a substantial number of projects that drop out.
+Excluding currently active projects and projects currently under construction, 3,538 projects, representing 461,602.7 MW, have entered the queue process since its inception.
+Of those, 727 projects, representing 49,472.4 MW, went into service.
+Of the projects that entered the queue process, 68.8 percent of the MW withdrew prior to completion.
 Such projects may create barriers to entry for projects that would otherwise be completed by taking up queue positions, increasing interconnection costs and creating uncertainty. - Feasibility, impact and facilities studies may be delayed for reasons including disputes with developers, circuit and network issues and retooling as a result of projects being withdrawn.
-The Earlier Queue Submittal Task Force (EQSTF) was established in August 2015 to address delays, which resulted in revisions to the PJM Open Access Transmission Tariff, effective October 31, 2016.
-135 136 On December 15, 2016, the Commission issued a notice of proposed rulemaking proposing additional queue reforms intended to improve certainty, promote more informed interconnection, and enhance interconnection processes.
-137 - A transmission owner (TO) is an "entity that owns, leases or otherwise has a possessory interest in facilities used for the transmission of electric energy in interstate commerce under the tariff."138 Where the transmission owner is a vertically integrated company that also owns generation, there is a potential conflict of interest when the transmission owner evaluates the interconnection requirements of new generation which is a competitor to the generation of the parent company and when the transmission owner evaluates the interconnection requirements of new generation which is part of the same company as the transmission owner.
+The Earlier Queue Submittal Task Force (EQSTF) was established in August 2015 to address delays associated with the submittal of large numbers of requests at the end of the queue window, which resulted in revisions to the PJM Open Access Transmission Tariff, effective October 31, 2016.
+On December 15, 2016, the Commission issued a notice of proposed rulemaking proposing additional queue reforms intended to improve certainty, promote more informed interconnection, and enhance interconnection processes.

+• A transmission owner (TO) is an "entity that owns, leases or otherwise has a possessory interest in facilities used for the transmission of electric energy in interstate commerce under the tariff."
+Where the transmission owner is a vertically integrated company that also owns generation, there is a potential conflict of interest when the transmission owner evaluates the interconnection requirements of new generation which is a competitor to the generation of the parent company and when the transmission owner evaluates the interconnection requirements of new generation which is part of the same company as the transmission owner.
 There is also a potential conflict of interest when the transmission owner evaluates the interconnection requirements of a merchant transmission developer which is a competitor of the transmission owner.